Minard-NG/Tic-Tac/README.md

 let currentPlayer = 'X'; //Player X starts the game

 function play(evt){
-   //this variable manages the duece state for the game
-    let deuceStatus = true;

     //this check ensures the button triggering the click event
     //has not been clicked before